postsharp/postsharp.github.io/_posts/2020-11-20-per-request-logging.md

 If your application also processes transactions (such as messages from a queue or message bus, or files from a directory), but is not based on ASP.NET Core, you can still use dynamic configuration but it takes a little more effort to prepare your code for it.
-See the documentation (TODO LINK) for details.
+See the [documentation](https://doc.postsharp.net/6.8/custom-logging-transactions) for details.

 ### Summary